How shopping at Tesco can earn you incredible travel rewards

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 For an explanation of our Advertising Policy, visit this page.

 Tesco, in a similar way to many other retailers, airlines and hotels, likes to reward its loyal customers in various different ways.
-With Tesco, that comes in the form of collecting points using its free Clubcard program.
+With Tesco, that comes in the form of collecting points using its free Clubcard loyalty programme.

 You can rack up a decent amount of Tesco Clubcard points quicker than you think.
 That’s because you can earn them in more ways than just buying your grocery shopping in-store.